hacl-star/hacl-star/doc/index.rst

 assembly files.
 These can be used either as individual components, or as a full-fledged library through the EverCrypt provider.

-Code from HACL*, ValeCrypt and EverCrypt is deploeyd in several production systems, including Mozilla Firefox's `NSS
+Code from HACL*, ValeCrypt and EverCrypt is deployed in several production systems, including Mozilla Firefox's `NSS
 <https://bugzilla.mozilla.org/show_bug.cgi?id=1387183>`_, the Linux kernel, the `Tezos blockchain
 <https://www.reddit.com/r/tezos/comments/8hrsz2/tezos_switches_cryptographic_libraries_from/>`_,